 Advocacy and education are a big part of the center’s work.
 Kinzel also trains other grief centers in the U.S. on Brighter Days’ model of care.
 Earlier this year, Brighter Days held the first statewide grief conference to provide further education to professionals on supporting grievers.

 Kinzel said that Brighter Days gets close to 450 inquiries per month and has served over 10,000 people since 2017 from its locations in Eden Prairie and St. Paul.
-It plans to open a third location next year, and is also raising money in a capital campaign and scouting locations for a grief and wellness conference center in the Twin Cities.
+It plans to open a third location next year, and is also raising money in a capital campaign and scouting locations for a grief and wellness center in the Twin Cities.

 While it provides help to grievers of all ages, Brighter Days has several youth-specific programs and is also involved in grief education advocacy.